AugustinLopez/ft_select/README.md

 - p: Prettier Display On
 - c: Column + cursor at bottom On (For huge list of argument)
 - m: Non-Circular Movement On
-- C: Terminal Cursor Show
+- C: Terminal Cursor Hide
+- t: Use /dev/tty instead of default STDIN_FILENO

-### keys
+### Keys
 - Arrow keys: move around the list.
 The default movement is **circular**: one arrow can move through the whole list.
 - Space key: Select/Deselect an argument.
 - Enter key: End the program and print each selected argument separated by one space without carriage return.
 - Escape key: End the program immediately.
-- Backspace/delete keys: Remove the cursor argument.
+- Backspace/Delete keys: Remove the cursor argument.
 If no argument left, end the program immediately.
-- F2 key: Select/deselect all.
+- F2 key: Select/deselect all
 - F3 key: Color On/Off
 - F4 key: Prettier display On/Off
 - F5 key: Column + cursor at bottom On/Off
 - F6 key: Non-Circular Movement On/Off
 - F7 key: Terminal Cursor Show/Hide
+- Page Up/Page Down key: Change the order in which the argument will be printed.
 - Keys such as 'a', 'b', 'c' can be used to look for an argument starting with the corresponding letter.
 Case sensitive.

+## Test environment
+- Shell: zsh 5.2 (x86_64-apple-darwin16.0)
+- Terminal: xterm_256color
+- Term program Version: 3.2.9